The Bourne Legacy (film)

-The Bourne Legacy is a 2012 American action-thriller film directed by Tony Gilroy, and is the fourth installment in the series of films adapted from the Jason Bourne novels originated by Robert Ludlum and continued by Eric Van Lustbader, being preceded by The Bourne Identity (2002), The Bourne Supremacy (2004), and The Bourne Ultimatum (2007).
+The Bourne Legacy is a 2012 American action-thriller film directed by Tony Gilroy and the fourth installment in the series of films adapted from the Jason Bourne novels originated by Robert Ludlum and continued by Eric Van Lustbader.
 The film centers on black ops agent Aaron Cross (portrayed by Jeremy Renner), an original character.
 In addition to Renner, the film stars Rachel Weisz and Edward Norton.
+The Bourne Legacy was preceded by The Bourne Identity (2002), The Bourne Supremacy (2004), and The Bourne Ultimatum (2007) and followed by Jason Bourne (2016).

-The Bourne Legacy is the only film in the franchise that does not feature the titular character Jason Bourne, as actor Matt Damon chose not to return due to Paul Greengrass not directing.
+The Bourne Legacy is the only film in the franchise that does not feature titular character Jason Bourne, as actor Matt Damon chose not to return because Paul Greengrass was not the director.
 Bourne is shown in pictures and mentioned by name several times throughout the film.
 Tony Gilroy, co-screenwriter of the first three films, sought to continue the story of the film series without changing its key events, and parts of The Bourne Legacy take place at the same time as the previous film, The Bourne Ultimatum (2007).
 Aaron Cross is a member of a black ops program called Operation Outcome whose subjects are genetically enhanced.
-He must run for his life once former CIA Treadstone agent Jason Bourne's actions lead to the public exposure of Operation Treadstone and its successor Operation Blackbriar.
+He must run for his life once former CIA Treadstone agent Jason Bourne's actions lead to the public exposure of Operation Treadstone and its successor, Operation Blackbriar.

 Filming was primarily in New York City, with some scenes shot in the Philippines, South Korea, and Canada.
-Released on August 10, 2012, the film received generally favorable reviews and grossed $276 million at the box office.
+Released on August 10, 2012, the film received mixed reviews and grossed $276 million at the box office.
 It was followed in 2016 by Jason Bourne, with Damon reprising his role.

 Plot

-Six weeks after Jason Bourne's escape from Russia after his pursuit with Kirill, Operation Outcome agent Aaron Cross is assigned a training exercise in the Alaskan wilderness as punishment for going AWOL.
+Six weeks after Jason Bourne's escape from Russia after his meeting with Irena, Operation Outcome agent Aaron Cross (Number Five) is assigned a training exercise in the Alaskan wilderness as punishment for going AWOL.
 He must traverse the rugged terrain to find a remote cabin while being stalked by wolves.
 The cabin is operated by Number Three, another Outcome agent there as punishment.
 Cross lies and tells Number Three that he has lost his program medication dog tags containing "chems" that Outcome agents must take to maintain their mental and physical enhancements.

 Colonel Eric Byer is tasked with containing the fallout from Pam Landy's exposure of Operations Treadstone and Blackbriar.
-He and his team find several videos of Treadstone and Outcome medical directors Albert Hirsch and Dan Hillcott being together posted online that could lead investigators to Operation Outcome.
-Byer orders Outcome to be completely shut down and all the agents and participating doctors killed to protect other clandestine programs.
+He and his team find several videos of Treadstone and Outcome medical directors Albert Hirsch and Dan Hillcott, respectively, being together posted online that could lead investigators to Operation Outcome.
+Byer orders Outcome to be completely shut down and all of the agents and participating doctors killed to protect the secrecy of other clandestine programs.